boutproject/BOUT-dev/manual/sphinx/user_docs/testing.rst

 #.
 For each evolving variable, a source function will be read from the input file
    and added to the time derivative.

+.. note:: The convergence behaviour of derivatives using FFTs is quite
+          different to the finite difference methods: once the highest frequency in the manufactured solution is resolved, the accuracy will jump enormously, and after that, finer grids will not increase the accuracy.
+Whereas with finite difference methods, accuracy varies smoothly as the grid is refined.

 Choosing manufactured solutions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~